 - Sale of real estate assets: a positive impact of around €260 million deriving from a transaction to realise the value of a portfolio of real estate assets used in operations.
 The portfolio consists of properties totalling around 130,000 square meters and has a carrying value of around €170 million. - New York Branch proceedings: a negative impact of US\$ 235 million deriving from a final settlement reached with the New York State Department of Financial Services (a New York State banking supervisor) in relation to a civil penalty imposed on the Issuer following a public supervisory action related to weaknesses and deficiencies in the anti-money laundering controls, policies, and procedures of the Issuer's New York Branch.
-See further "Legal Risks - Administrative and judicial proceedings involving the New York branch".
+As previously disclosed, the supervisory action was initiated in 2007 and Intesa Sanpaolo was also subject to a criminal investigation initiated in 2008 by the New York District Attorney's Office and the Department of Justice into the methods used by Intesa Sanpaolo for clearing through the United States payments in dollars to/from countries subject to US economic sanctions in the years from 2001 to 2008.
+The criminal investigation was concluded in 2012, when both law enforcement agencies determined to terminate their investigation and not to take any action against the Issuer.